Farms & Work Stations

 The College of the Ozarks Horticulture Lab, Orchard, and Garden are utilized in many courses to allow students opportunities for hands on experience with horticultural crops and production practices.

-The Processing Plant, which is USDA inspected, harvests approximately 250 hogs and ten beef cattle annually.
+The Processing Plant, which is USDA inspected, harvests approximately 250-300 hogs and 10-24 beef cattle annually.
 Carcasses are fabricated into wholesale and retail cuts.
 The Plant also has a line of fully cooked and heat treated products, such as our smoked hams, smoked bacon, smoked pork chops, smoked pork ribs, snack sticks, summer sausage, smoked ham hocks, smoked turkey, beef jerky, bologna, cottage bacon, and smoked beef briskets.
-Finished meat products are sold and provided for the College's Pearl Rogers Dining Hall, Dobyns Dining Room at the Keeter Center, and Fruit Cake and Jelly Kitchen.
+Finished meat products are sold and provided for the College's Pearl Rogers Dining Hall, Dobyns Dining Room at the Keeter Center, Farmers Market, and Fruit Cake and Jelly Kitchen.